Mettler Headshot

 About Suzanne

-Mettler’s current research investigates how changes in U.S. social welfare and educational policies have evolved since the 1970s, in the midst of rising economic inequality, and how the changes have influenced American attitudes about government and participation in politics.
-In particular, she probes the impact of the proliferation of spending programs in the tax code; the changes in federal financial aid policies for college students; the weakening of other social programs; and the implementation of the new health care reform law enacted in 2010.
+Mettler’s current research investigates the sources of the rural-urban political divide and how it is affecting American democracy.
+Her scholarship also examines how changes in U.S. social welfare and educational policies have evolved since the 1970s, the impact for inequality and Americans’ attitudes about government and participation in politics.
+In particular, she has probed the impact of spending programs in the tax code, federal financial aid policies for college students, and the Affordable Care Act.

 In the News